-The Children’s Home of Kingston is a 501c3 not for profit organization providing a progressive range of services to boys and young men between the ages of 8 and 21 whose personal, social, developmental, or family situations preclude them from living at home or in a less restrictive setting, and who may benefit from milieu therapy, active psychotherapeutic interventions, and specialized care.
-We offer:
+The Children’s Home of Kingston is a 501(c)3 non-profit organization.
+We provide a progressive range of services to boys and young men between the ages of 8 and 21 whose personal, social, developmental, or family situations preclude them from living at home or in a less restrictive setting, and who may benefit from milieu therapy, active psycho-therapeutic interventions, and specialized care.

-- A structured 24x7 environment enabling boys to explore their challenging behavior and learn successful new ways of relating to their families and communities
+- A structured environment enabling boys to explore their challenging behavior and learn successful new ways of relating to their families and communities.

 OUR PROGRAMS INCLUDE:

 Day Program for boys referred by local school districts who need and receive special education services along with individual, group and family counseling as needed.

 Grove Street Academy is a special education on-campus school for grades 4-12 that provides a unique individualized learning setting and intensive academic assistance.